 Needs and Wants

-I used to question where to draw the line between my needs and my wants.
-In the just-quoted passage about food and covering, however, Jesus made it very clear.
+Like me, you perhaps have struggled to determine where to draw the line between needs and wants.
+In the just-quoted passage about food and covering, however, Jesus helped us.
 He said, “Your Father knows that you need these things” (Luke 12:30; emphasis added).
 Those things are all we actually need.
 Everything besides food and covering is a want.
 That is why Paul wrote,

 For we have brought nothing into the world, so we cannot take anything out of it either.
 And if we have food and covering, with these we shall be content.
 But those who want to get rich fall into temptation and a snare and many foolish and harmful desires which plunge men into ruin and destruction (1 Tim.
 6:7-9).

-Can we honestly claim that we would be content if all we had was food and covering (clothing and shelter) when we are obviously not content with the abundance we now possess, but are continually striving to acquire and selfishly enjoy more and more?
+Can we honestly claim that we would be content if all we had was food and covering (I think it would be safe to assume that covering would include both clothing and shelter) when we are obviously not content with the abundance we now possess?

-Can we say we are convinced, like Paul, that the desire to be rich (which Paul seems to define as desiring more than food and covering) is potentially damning because of the many temptations to be selfish and greedy that confront those with such a desire?
+Can we say we are convinced, as was Paul, that the desire to be rich is potentially damning because of the many temptations to be selfish and greedy that confront those with such a desire?

-All of Christ’s followers are supposed be seeking for His kingdom, just as He said (see Luke 12:31).
+All of Christ’s followers are supposed be seeking for His kingdom, just as Jesus taught (Luke 12:31).
 His kingdom is the only thing that is eternal, which is precisely why Jesus instructed all of His disciples (as we just read) not to lay up treasures on the earth.
 All of our earthly possessions are destined to perish; in fact, most are perishing before our eyes right now.
 Thus it makes perfect sense to sell our possessions and lay up eternal treasure in heaven as Christ commanded.

 As martyred missionary Jim Elliot said, “He is no fool who gives up what he cannot keep to gain what he cannot lose.”
-But how many Christians do you know who have obeyed Christ’s clear command (that we just read) to sell their possessions and give to charity, as did all the first Christians? (see Acts 2:45; 4:34-35).
-Most of us seem to be gathering more possessions.
+But how many Christians do you know who have obeyed Christ’s clear command (that we just read from Luke’s passage under consideration) to sell their possessions and give to charity, as did the first Christians (Acts 2:45; 4:34-35)?

 Jesus couldn’t have made His point more clear.
 He does not want our hearts to be fastened to this world.
-Rather, He wants our hearts to be in heaven (see Luke 12:34).
+Rather, He wants our hearts to be in heaven (Luke 12:34).
 When our lives revolve around temporal gain and selfish pursuits, can we honestly say that our hearts are not on the earth?
 Can we honestly say our hearts are in heaven, and that what we do with our money and possessions reflects that heavenly affection?
-Or are we rich fools?

-If you find yourself resenting what I’ve written so far, it’s time to get back on your knees.
-Pray fervently for God’s help and grace, admitting your desperate need for both.
+If you find yourself resenting what I’ve written so far, it’s probably time to get on your knees and pray fervently for God’s help and grace, admitting your desperate need for both.
 Then go back and reread this chapter.
 Believe me, you aren’t ready for the next chapter until you can face up to this one.
 You may still have some questions or objections, but I assure you that we’ll cover them in following chapters.

-A friend has suggested that Jesus may have been thinking about the man’s brother as being the one who was guilty of greed.
-I will admit that is a possibility, but because of Jesus’ refusal to arbitrate the dispute, I doubt that He would have jumped to a conclusion about the man’s brother after hearing only one side of the story.
+Someone suggested that Jesus may have been thinking about the man’s brother as being the one who was guilty of greed, as evidenced by his not sharing the family inheritance with his brother.
+Because of Jesus’ refusal to arbitrate the dispute, however, I doubt that He would have jumped to a conclusion about the man’s brother after hearing only one side of the story.
 Also, there is no proof within the text that Jesus’ warning against greed was spoken in reference to the man’s brother, while there is certainly some evidence to suggest that the man who made the request was in danger of yielding to greed.
 Regardless, Jesus’ subsequent warning about greed had application to the man, his brother, the crowd that day, and everyone since then.
 Greed is often the reason that people fight over inheritances and money.

 The King James Version translates the last part of Jesus’ statement in 12:15 slightly different: “For a man’s life consisteth not in the abundance of the things which he possesseth.”

-I suspect that some will object, saying that Jesus never said that the man went to hell.
-But are we to believe that this man, who served as Jesus’ illustration of greed in action, was saved and went to heaven, only forfeiting certain rewards there, in light of the fact that the New Testament teaches that no greedy/covetous person will inherit God’s kingdom? (see 1 Cor.
+Some may object, saying that Jesus never said that the man went to hell.
+But are we to believe that this man, who served as Jesus’ illustration of greed in action, whom God referred to as a fool, who was not “rich toward God,” who laid up no treasure in heaven, was saved and went to heaven, only forfeiting certain rewards there, in light of the fact that the New Testament teaches that no greedy/covetous person will inherit God’s kingdom?
+(1 Cor.
 6:10; Eph.
 5:3-6).

 The King James Version does not soften Paul’s warning here as much as the NASB seems to: “But they that will be rich fall into temptation and a snare, and into many foolish and hurtful lusts, which drown men in destruction and perdition” (emphasis added).